ncp38/cs142-s24-inclass/out/production/cs142-s24-inclass/lab1/WheelOfFortune.md

   __Answer__:

-### If you and your partner feel comfortable with the game, go onto Part B.
+### If you feel comfortable with the game, go onto Part B.
 ### Otherwise, check-in with me to clear up any confusion.

 ## Part B:

-In Part B, you and your partner will explore the inner workings of this game and how it is implemented in Java.
+In Part B, you will explore the inner workings of this game and how it is implemented in Java.

 - What is the data type of the secretArray variable first declared on line 17?